 - Have taken online mental health awareness training provided by our partners SAMH (Scottish Association for Mental Health).

 - Will explain to members that the badge means mental health conversations are welcome at their group, and be open to those conversations.

 - Will use their social media platforms to share messages on mental health and physical activity.

 - Will do their best to support people with mental health issues to participate in their groups, listening to their needs and signposting them to further help if necessary.

-Any new jog leaders who train with us will complete the mental health awareness module as part of their training, but if you are already a jog leader and would like to do it, please get in touch with Laura Kirkland.
+Any new jog leaders who train with us will complete the mental health awareness module as part of their training, but if you are already a jog leader and would like to do it, please get in touch with Jo Stevens.

 Develoment officer for jogscotland, Jo Stevens, explains: “We all have mental health, sometimes good, sometimes not so good.
 We want to make sure that anybody who wants to get active with jogscotland is made to feel welcome and supported, and believe that mental health challenges shouldn’t stop people from participating.